nejohnson/format/README.txt

            specifier applies to a long int or unsigned long int argument; or that a following n conversion specifier applies to a pointer to a long int argument.

+ll(ell-ell) Specifies that a following n conversion specifier corresponds to a
+           pointer to a long long int argument.

 j          Specifies that a following b, d, i, o, u, x, or X conversion
            specifier applies to an intmax_t or uintmax_t argument; or that a